Deploying-Securely/VMP/policy.md

 * Vulnerability: any aspect of code that would allow a malicious actor to impact the attributes of data handled by it in a way that would cause financial loss to the organization.

-* Probability of exploitation: in the opinion of a person or output of a tool designated by RISK_ACCEPTANCE_AUTHORITY, the likelihood that a malicious actor will exploit a given vulnerability in the next 365.24 days, recorded as a number between 0 and 1.0.
+* Probability of exploitation: in the opinion of a person or output of a tool designated by PRIMARY_RISK_ADVISOR, the likelihood that a malicious actor will exploit a given vulnerability in the next 365.24 days, recorded as a number between 0 and 1.0.

 * Asset value: the financial loss over a 365.24 day period that would be suffered by the company after a completely successful malicious attack against a given asset.
 Each asset value shall include separate values for each data attribute.